Consulting vs. Trading vs. Entrepreneurship: Got Lifestyle?

 Location / Travel Winner(s): Trading is the most stable / predictable option, but starting your own business could be even better if you pick the right type of business.

-The good news is that none of these 3 fields necessarily involves the 80-100 hour workweeks that you see in investment banking – but there are other factors to consider.
+The good news is that none of these 3 fields necessarily involves the same 80-hour+ workweeks that you see with investment banking hours – but there are other factors to consider.

 Consulting calendars are usually based on projects, so your hours and schedule will fluctuate greatly depending on what stage of the project you’re at.
 Weekend work happens sometimes, but you’re not necessarily expected to be in the office unless you’re working on a project that gets incredibly busy at the last minute.